 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Mediterranean Chickpea Salad is too high in carbs to be suitable for strict low-carb diets, but see tips in the post for making a version that’s lower in carbs.
-However, everything in this salad would be approved for the original South Beach Diet.
-Dried beans are limited to 1/3 – 1/2 cup serving for Phase One and I would definitely serve this as a side dish salad for South Beach if you’re actively trying to lose weight.
+Mediterranean Chickpea Salad is too high in carbs to be suitable for strict low-carb diets, but see tips in the post for making a version that’s lower in carbs.
+Everything in this salad would be approved for the original South Beach Diet, but dried beans are limited to 1/3 – 1/2 cup serving for Phase One and I would definitely serve this as a side dish salad for South Beach if you’re actively trying to lose weight.

 Find More Recipes Like This One: